 For detailed course information, please see the UvA Course Catalogue (link below).

-The Master's thesis reports on research carried out by the student under the supervision of two academic staff members involved in the programme.
-The subject of the thesis must be mutually agreed upon by the student and academic adviser(s).
+The Master's thesis reports on research carried out by the student under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be mutually agreed upon by the student and the academic adviser.

 Students who show exceptional promise during a regular or professional programme are encouraged to continue their studies in a research programme.
 Once students are admitted to the research programme, they can transfer credits earned during their previous course of study towards their Research Master's degree.
 The Examinations Board determines which courses qualify for transfer.

 For more information about available internships and the experiences of other student interns, please follow the link.